lbartroli/react-express-starter-kit/readme.md

 ### Login

+To Login in the app for the first time use the following credentials:

+- User: **admin**
+- Password: **admin**

-To Login in the app for the first time, User: admin Password: admin, then you can create you user in a DB hosted in mlab under the Users tab
+then you can create you user under the Users tab in a DB hosted in mlab

 Debugging with VSCode